jocko/dotfiles/README.md

 Make sure `apt` is up to date and that `git` is installed.

-    sudo apt update && sudo apt upgrade && sudo apt install git
+    sudo apt update && sudo apt upgrade -y && sudo apt install -y git

-Set a hostname:
+Make sure that you are satisfied with the hostname (it will be used for the SSH key):

+    hostname

+Or, set a new one:

     sudo hostname piglet

-If necessary, generate a new SSH key:
+If necessary, generate a new SSH key (and add it to github):

     ssh-keygen -t ed25519